Definition

 A Fed backstop facility that provides overnight repo funding to primary dealers and eligible banks, acting as a ceiling for repo rates.

 Launched in 2021, the SRF allows counterparties to borrow cash against Treasury collateral when market repo rates spike.
 Usage above zero signals genuine funding stress — institutions are paying the Fed's penalty rate because they can't find cheaper funding elsewhere.
-SRF is part of the Funding/Plumbing tier (30% weight) in the DLI model.
+SRF sits in the Funding/Plumbing tier (5% group weight) in the DLI model — small contribution because funding-stress signals coincide with rather than lead asset moves, but kept for narrative completeness.
 Usage is rare but highly informative.